jkeifer/dynamodb-learning-tests/README.md

 `run` to coordinate the database setup and run queries while calling out to something like python for test case evaluation.

+Note that the bash lib includes a function `setup_table` which will, by default, add an `EXIT` trap to delete the table.
+This is to enable automatic clean up of the table at the end of the test.
+It is strongly recommended to retain this behaivor, but during development it can be useful to retain a test database.
+To do so, add a file `vars` in the test directoy and ensure it has `CLEANUP=false` (or any other value other than `true`), and the cleanup trap will not be set.

+Be aware `setup_table` will also attempt to delete the table before creating it, to ensure the test runs with no previous state.

 Further instructions are left intentionally sparse as this is a brand new project with no userbase.